munich-quantum-toolkit/syrec/docs/index.md

 If you are interested in the theory behind MQT SyReC, have a look at the publications in the {doc}`publication list <references>`.

 We appreciate any feedback and contributions to the project.
-If you want to contribute, you can find more information in the {doc}`contribution guide <Contributing>`.
+If you want to contribute, you can find more information in the {doc}`contribution guide <contributing>`.
-If you are having trouble with the installation or the usage of MQT SyReC, please let us know on our {doc}`support page <Support>`.
+If you are having trouble with the installation or the usage of MQT SyReC, please let us know on our {doc}`support page <support>`.

 ```{toctree}
 :hidden: